Joseph and the Amazing Technicolor Dreamcoat at New Wimbledon

 There is some sing-along from the audience and lots of people dancing in their seats or even standing up during the many, many false endings and encores.
 The children seem to love it, and even a few parents hum Go, Go, Go Joseph as they leave the auditorium.

 Joseph and the Amazing Technicolor Dreamcoat is a very silly musical thanks to its fusion of musical genres (encompassing disco, rock ‘n’ roll and calypso), its arch-campness and some extra ridiculous directorial touches, like inflatable sheep and a giant talking camel.
 An exercise in biblical hermeneutics this is not; a charming children’s romp, however, it very much is, and this production emphasises all its strengths to provide a visually dazzling, funny and heart-warming musical experience.

-Joseph and the Amazing Technicolor Dreamcoat is on at the New Wimbledon Theatre until 2nd November 2013, for further information or to book visit here.
+Joseph and the Amazing Technicolor Dreamcoat is at the New Wimbledon Theatre until 2nd November 2013.
+For further information or to book visit the show’s website here.